interactiveaudiolab/jekyll-now/_posts/2017-7-12-Hello_World.md

 Both \\(s_1[t]\\) and \\(s_2[t]\\) are time series just like \\(m[t]\\) and \\(f[t]\\).
 But we only know what the resultant mixture looks like:

-\\[ m[t] = \\\\[12, 85, 123, -6, -45, 3, ...\\\\] \\]
+\\[ m[t] = \\\[12, 85, 123, -6, -45, 3, ...\\\] \\]

 Now we get to the crux of the problem: how do we determine what \\(s_1[t]\\) and \\(s_2[t]\\) are when we only know what our mixture, \\(m[t]\\), is?
 This problem can be simplified by looking at the first value in the mixture, \\(m[t=0] = 12\\) and assume our mixing parameters are both 1.
 Now, we’re merely to trying to figure out what two (scaled) integers sum to 12, i.e., what are \\(s_1[t=0]\\) and \\(s_2[t=0]\\) such that \\(s_1[0] + s_2[0] = 12\\)?
 The number of possible pairs that sum to the value \\(m[0]\\) is infinite but only one pair is correct!

 But uncompressed CD-quality audio is stored as 16-bit integers and sampled at 44.1 kHz.
-If we limit the range of possible values that our sources can be as such both sources are 16-bits, i.e., can be any value between -32768 and 32767, inclusive[4].
+If we limit the range of possible values that our sources can be as such both sources are 16-bits, i.e., can be any value between -32768 and 32767, inclusive<a id="footnote-4-ref" href="#footnote-4">[4]</a>.
 So now our underdetermined source separation toy problem has moved away from the realm of the impossible and into the land of the prohibitively difficult.
 Keep in mind that once we figure out the right pair for t=0, we still have to find the correct pair for 44,099 other mixture values in order to separate a single second of our mixture!
 Additionally, we’re only trying to separate two sources; most music has more than two sources, and in that case, the problem becomes “what 3/4/5/… numbers add up to X?”
 Clearly this is an impractical way to go about this problem.

 What do researchers do when they’ve hit an impasse?
 Make [assumptions](https://en.wikipedia.org/wiki/Spherical_cow )!
 There is clearly no general solution to this underdetermined problem, so researchers develop algorithms that make assumptions about the mixtures they are separating.
 These assumptions are woven into the fabric of the algorithms; they power the separation at a very fundamental level.
 The assumptions are based on things like timbre (the inherent characteristic of a sound), spatialization (where a sound is “located” in a mixture), following a melody, knowing that sources enter or exit, musical structure, etc. Making assumptions also means that those assumptions can and will fail, but understanding the assumptions means understanding the strengths and limitations of these algorithms.